NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Has better super freeze
   - Hitbox appears one frame sooner and disappears two frames later
 - 4X is a real time super with startup immunity to mids and highs
+- RB
+  - Made an untechable bounce and a high for the first two frames
+  - Techable and mid after the first two frames
+  - Hitbox disappears two frames sooner
+- RA has three grabbable frames added to the startup
 - GRKnJ
   - Bounce changed to be closer
   - Travels one frame faster